How Does Bulimia Affect Your Jaw?

 Causes of Bulimia Jaw

-Frequent vomiting can work to inflame the salivary glands, particularly the parotids, which are located just under the ears.
-This swelling can not only be painful but result in an altered face shape, sometimes referred to as bulimia jaw or bulimia cheeks.
+Frequent vomiting can lead to inflammation of the parotid glands (major salivary glands), which are located just under the ears.
+This swelling can not only be painful but also result in an altered face shape.
+This is sometimes referred to as bulimia jaw or bulimia cheeks.

-The issue can also sometimes be connected to enamel erosion, also caused by frequent vomiting.
-In particularly bad cases, teeth can become so severely eroded it can lead to a change in your bite or the alignment of your teeth and jaw.
-[1]
+Enamel erosion is another factor, also caused by frequent vomiting.
+In particularly bad cases, teeth can become so severely eroded that it can lead to a change in your bite or the alignment of your teeth and jaw.1

-And the malnourishment associated with long-term BN can also contribute to bulimia jaw.
-Osteoporosis, or a weakening of the bones, is a common symptom of malnourishment, and the effect can lead to a misaligned jaw.
-[1]
+The malnourishment associated with long-term bulimia can also contribute to bulimia jaw.
+Osteoporosis, or a weakening of the bones, is a common symptom of malnourishment, and the effect can lead to a misaligned jaw.1

-At times, repeated purging behavior can lead to significant misalignment of a person’s jaw, which has the potential to be extremely painful in addition to causing notable bite changes.
-[2]
+Repeated purging behavior can even lead to significant misalignment of a person’s jaw, which can be extremely painful and cause notable bite changes.2

 When the swelling of the jowls and lower jaw becomes severe enough, it can push on the jaw joints, causing a domino effect that can send pain all the way from the shoulders to the neck.
 In some cases, surgery may be required to fix the issue.